"I am not in Italy and/or cannot contact an Italian doctor to obtain a valid medical certificate in accordance with DM 18/02/1982.”

 The medical examinations, must include a sports medical check-up, cardiac stress test (with electrocardiogram), urine test, spirometry test, conducted in compliance with Italian law (DM 18/02/82 and DM 24/04/2013)

 A special form has been created for international athletes (NON-Italian citizens and NON-Italian resident) who cannot obtain an Italian medical certificate from a local doctor, making it quick and easy to comply with Italian law (DM 18/02/1982).
-Download the form below and have it signed and stamped by a doctor, then upload it to your myUTMB account before the 30/09/2025.
+Download the form below and have it signed and stamped by a doctor, then upload it to your myUTMB account.

 Download the form HERE